Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 How much is the cost/price for company formation in Malta?

-• 900 € for company formation and compliance fees with up to 6 hours service
+• 900 € for company formation and compliance fees with up to 6 hours service.

 How much are the ongoing costs for a company in Malta?

-• Annual costs depend on the activities: calculate costs starting from 2000€ per year for basic postal service (from the following year), bookkeeping, VAT declaration, financial statement, and preparation of tax declaration.
+• Annual costs depend on the activities: calculate costs starting from 2000 € per year for basic service, bookkeeping, VAT declaration, financial statement, and preparation of tax declaration.
 Please note that bookkeeping does not need a lot of time, the largest amount of time is spent sorting documents, matching payments, and contacting customers about missing documentation or unclear information (e.g., when there are payments without an invoice).

-• Mandatory annual audit costs from an external auditor including special declarations to the tax office: in most cases between 1000€ and 2500 € per company depending on the activities.
+• Mandatory annual audit costs from an external auditor including special declarations to the tax office: in most cases between 1000 € and 2500 € per company depending on the activities.

 Compliance requirements: